 BitLocker is a drive encryption solution from Microsoft which makes sure any unauthorized data access is inaccessible by third party software without a key.
 It is available for Windows 10 Professional and Enterprise.

-Read: How to reset Windows Security app in Windows 10.
+Read: How to reset the Windows Security app in Windows 10.

 7] Windows Defender Credential Guard